Before we study the parable itself, what is the background and the situation leading up to this parable? Let’s read Luke 13.

 - But why do we not bear fruit?
 We are not attached to the vine.

-10. How to attach to the vine?
+How can we be attached to the vine?
 How can we abide in Christ?

 - John 15:7